Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Instantons for the 3D Navier-Stokes equations

 of the process~$u$.
-In the case of a degenerate forcing, as in our specific application, we set $S[u] = + \infty$ if the trajectory does not lie in the image of~$\chi$.
+In the case of a degenerate forcing, as in our specific application, we set $S[u] = + \infty$ if the trajectory does not lie in the image of the spatial convolution with~$\chi$.
 Suppose now that we are interested in evaluating the probability of measuring particular values of an \textit{observable}~$O$ of the final time configuration $u(\cdot, t=0)$ in a subset $A \subset \RR$.
 Then, in the small noise limit $\eps \to 0$, the conditional path density and the probability will be dominated by the least unlikely path, in the sense that

+where $1_{\{\cdot \}}$ denotes the indicator function and ``$\asymp$'' stands for log-asymptotic equivalence (i.e.~the logarithms of both sides are equal up to first order~\cite{touchette:2009}).
 This follows formally by applying Laplace's method to the path integral~(\ref{eq:path-integral}), or more rigorously by Freidlin-Wentzell theory~\cite{freidlin-wentzell:2012}.
-We denote by $u_{\text{I}}$ the field configuration for which the functional $S$ attains its global minimum for the given boundary conditions:
+We denote by $u_{\text{I}}$ the field configuration for which the functional $S$ attains its global minimum for the given boundary conditions, i.e., $u_{\text{I}}$ solves the following minimisation problem:

 We call $u_{\text{I}}$ the \textit{instanton} and $S_{\text{I}} = S[u_{\text{I}}]$ the instanton action, and can thus gain access to limiting estimates of probabilities or probability density functions (PDFs) in the small noise limit $\eps\to0$ by solving the \textit{deterministic} optimisation problem of finding $u_{\text{I}}$ via~(\ref{eq:instanton-problem}).
-For the estimation of PDFs $\rho_O(a)$, the target set is $A = [a, a + \mathrm{d}a]$ and hence the optimal field configuration to achieve $O[u(\cdot, 0)] = a$ is sought by minimising its action or, equivalently, maximising its probability in path space.
-The necessary condition $\delta S / \delta u = 0$ at $u_{\mathrm{I}}$ yields the instanton equations
+For the estimation of PDFs $\rho_O(a)$, the target set is $A = [a, a + \mathrm{d}a]$ and hence the optimal field configuration is sought by minimising the action functional $S[u]$ subject to the constraint $O[u(\cdot, 0)] = a$, which is equivalent to maximizing its probability in path space.
+Introducing $p = \chi^{-1} * [\partial_t{u} + N(u)]$, we can reformulate \eqref{eq:instanton-problem} as a the minimisation problem with respect to $p$ given by